-In stage III, the cancer still hasn't spread far beyond the breast and nearby lymph nodes.
-However, in this stage there typically are many lymph nodes involved or the tumor is so large it extends to the chest wall or involves the skin of the breast.
-Even though the breast cancer is more advanced, the five-year survival rate is still about 41% - 67%.
-This doesn't mean that these women will only live five years.
-Doctors just measure success rates for cancer treatment by seeing how women are doing five to 10 years after treatment.
+In stage III, the cancer has spread beyond the breast and into nearby lymph nodes.
+Usually many lymph nodes have cancer cells, or the tumor is so large it grows into the chest wall or skin of the breast.
 A combination of different treatments often works best.

-Chemotherapy is a common treatment for stage III breast cancer.
-This approach can help destroy cancer cells that remain after surgery.
-Chemotherapy may sometimes be used before surgery.
-It can shrink the tumor to make it easier to remove.
-You would still need chemotherapy after surgery.
+Chemotherapyis a common treatment for stage III breast cancer.
+Sometimes people have chemo before surgery to shrink a tumor and make it easier to remove.
+You’d still have it after surgery as well.
+It can help destroy cancer cells that remain after surgery.
 In cases where surgery isn't an option, chemotherapy may be the main treatment.

-Surgery is an option for many women.
-You might get a lumpectomy, in which a surgeon removes the tumor and surrounding tissue from the breast.
+Surgery.
+You might get a lumpectomy, in which a surgeon removes the tumor and some surrounding tissue from the breast.
 Or you might need a mastectomy, in which the whole breast is removed.
 The surgeon would also remove lymph nodes.
 After a mastectomy, you might choose to get breast reconstruction surgery.
-For larger tumors, you may need chemotherapy before surgery.

 Radiation therapyis often recommended for women with stage III following surgery.
 The treatment can destroy cancer cells that may have been missed.